 Give your moisturizer some time to soak into your skin.
 After a few minutes, use a tissue to gently blot off any excess.
 This will allow for your makeup to last much longer throughout the day.

 5. Not exfoliating enough

 Yes, exfoliation plays a big role in how well your skin is hydrated.
-You will never enjoy the full benefits or your moisturizer and all it’s ingredients if you have a thick layer of dead skin cells in the way.
-Your moisturizer and all it’s antioxidant, anti-aging and hydrating benefits will simply lay on the surface of your skin – a waste of your time and money.
+You will never enjoy the full benefits of your moisturizer and all its ingredients if you have a thick layer of dead skin cells in the way.
+Your moisturizer and all its antioxidant, anti-aging and hydrating benefits will simply lay on the surface of your skin – a waste of your time and money.
 Use an exfoliating a good exfoliating product for your skin type at least 2-3 times a week.
-Regular facials will also help to ensure that you get the absolute best out of your moisturizer and other skin care products!
+Regular facials will also help to ensure that you get the absolute best out of your moisturizer and other skincare products!